 New Programs --- Programs are offerings which lead to the conferral of a degree, courses constituting 50 percent or more of a program of study not previously approved by the Commission offered on-campus or off-site, certificates in any field or major not previously offered that total more than 18 credit hours, or the establishment of any administrative unit such as an institute or research center engaged in research, public service or instruction.
 (For full definitions, see CHE Policies and Procedures, pg 4.)

 New Program Proposal --- Whether describing a degree program or an academic unit, the Program Proposal is submitted to the CHE once the internal College review and approval process (including Board of Trustees approval) has been completed.
 (See CHE Policies and Procedures, p.
-16 for required format.)
+19 for required form.)

-Program Modifications --- After Board of Trustees approval, the CHE expects to review program modifications such as the extension or transfer of a program to another site, the addition of new concentrations within a major, the elimination of majors or concentrations, consolidation of majors, and substantive modifications of majors or concentrations.
+Program Modifications --- After Board of Trustees approval, the CHE expects to review program modifications such as the extension or transfer of a program to another site, the addition of new concentrations within a major, the elimination of majors or concentrations, consolidation of majors, and substantive modifications (18 credit hours for undergraduate programs; 12 credit hours for graduate programs) of majors or concentrations.
 (See CHE Policies and Procedures, pg.
-18, for required format.)
+38, for required form.)

 INTERNAL DEVELOPMENT, REVIEW AND APPROVAL OF THE PROGRAM PROPOSAL

 It is the responsibility of the department chair in the area where the new program will reside to develop a Program Proposal.
 The initial draft covers the following elements: cover page, classification, justification, enrollment projections, curriculum, faculty, physical plant, equipment, library resources, accreditation, and estimated costs.
-The CHE requires a specific format for a Program Proposal which appears in Appendix A of its Manual.
+The CHE requires a specific format for a Program Proposal which appears on page 18 of its Manual.